It's all about people...

 Our property letting service includes marketing the property and carrying out viewings leading to the introduction and referencing of a prospective tenant.
-This proving satisfactory, we will then go ahead and prepare the Tenancy Agreement.
-Following this, the first month's rent will be collected and credited to the Landlord less our agreed fee.
+This proving satisfactory, we will collect the first month’s rent payment and deposit (equivalent to five weeks’ rent) for transfer to the landlord – minus our fee.
+The tenancy agreement with then be prepared and signed in advance of the tenant/s moving in.
 Managing the tenancy, including the maintenance and rent collection, will then be the responsibility of the landlord.

 We firmly believe that a good relationship with the tenant is the key to a smooth-running tenancy.
 It is important that the tenant should feel comfortable and that they are receiving value for money.
 It follows that a well presented and maintained property in a good decorative order will go towards this whilst also achieving a higher rental figure.
 Electrical, gas, plumbing, waste, central heating and hot water systems must be safe, sound and in good working order (as per current regulations).
 Interior and exterior decorations should be in good condition and preferably plain, light and neutral.

 Your property can be let fully furnished, part-furnished or unfurnished.
 Which of these is appropriate will depend on the type of property and local market conditions.
 Tenants will expect to have use of a kitchen with a good quality cooker, fridge, freezer and washing machine (ideally a dishwasher too).
 Carpets will need to be in good condition, as will curtains/blinds and lightshades.
 Remember that there will be some reasonable wear and tear on the property and any items provided.
 Personal possessions, ornaments, pictures, books etc… should be removed from the premises, especially those of unusually high or sentimental value.

 Gardens should be neat, tidy and rubbish free, with any lawns cut.
 Tenants are required to maintain the gardens to a reasonable standard, provided they are left the necessary tools.
 However, few tenants are experienced gardeners and, if you value your garden - or if it is particularly large - you may wish to arrange visits by our regular gardener.